shengchen-liu/CarND-Behavioral-Cloning-P3-master/README.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

-One of my favorite components of Tensorflow is Tensorbard.
-With Tensorbard, model structure and progress can be easily visualized:
+One of my favorite components of Tensorflow is Tensorboard.
+With Tensorboard, model structure and progress can be easily visualized:

 Train loss: